leeboardtools/LBjGnashPlugin/README.md

 When the cash transaction is treated as income from the cash account, it is distributed among all the current cash lots according to the size of the lot.

+### Cash-In/Cash-Out Treatment
+Note that this is still under development and is a bit crude.

+The cash-in/cash-out tracks the total inflows and outflows of cash, rather than individual lots.

+The idea behind cash-in/cash-out tracking is to be able to track the overall growth of the cash put into an investment, counting reinvested dividends and interest as growth of the original investment.
+This differs from the cost basis tracking because in the cost basis tracking reinvested dividends are treated as new investments.

+Cash-in/cash-out also tracks partial sales followed by repurchases.
+This is because sales add to the cash-out, while the repurchases are added to the cash-in.

+When a security is purchased that is not part of a reinvested dividend transaction (cash-in transactions are basically any Buy transaction whose memo field does not contain 'reinvested'), the amount purchased and the date of the purchase are recorded, with the cash-in increasing by the purchase amount.

+When a security is sold, the sold amount is added to the cash-out.
+The cash-in record is not modified.

+If after a transaction the balance of the investment account is 0, the cash-in/cash-out tracking is reset.
+Both totals are zeroed, and the list of tracked cash-ins is cleared.

+The Net Gain and % Cash-In Gain columns use a current value of Market Value + Total Cash Out, and a cost basis of Total Cash In.

+The Cash-In Annual % Return column uses a computation similar to the Annual % Return column, except that instead of lots the recorded cash-in amount/dates are used.
+The market value assigned to a particular cash-in entry is simply:

+    Market Value = (Total Market Value + Total Cash Out) * Cash In Amount / Total Cash In

+and the cost basis is:

+    Cost Basis = Cash In Amount

+The YearAgoValue is computed and summed, and the Annual % value computed from that.

+This is currently a fairly simple accounting of cash-in/cash-out, as it does not properly allocate interest and dividends to the cash-in amounts.

 # Building the Plugin
 The plugin was developed using Netbeans 11.0 (https://netbeans.org/downloads/), I recommend using it to build the JAR.
+JDK 11 must be installed.
+I use OpenJDK 11 on Ubuntu 18.04.

 The Netbeans project is set up to expect jGnash 3.0.2 to be installed in a folder named 'jgnash_install' within the same folder that contains the LBjGnashPlugin folder.
 If you have a different version of jGnash, or have it in a different location, you will need to edit the Libraries in the Netbeans project.
 Just include all the JARs in the lib folder of your jGnash installation.